top of page

 • The HOA DR extends this ‘4 foot requirement’ to include ALL fences around a property.

 • However, the HOA DR only restricts a boundary fence to 4-foot.
-A 'privacy structure' well inside the property boundary would not be subject to the DR and would then fall back to the applicable city or county requirements.
+A 'privacy structure' well inside the property boundary is not subject to the DR and would then fall back to the applicable city or county requirements.

-• A city ordinance also prohibits the storing of trailers, inoperable vehicles, RVs and boats, for an extended time, on any city street.
+• Another city ordinance prohibits the storing of trailers, inoperable vehicles, RVs and boats, for an extended time, on any city street.

 • The HOA DR extends this prohibition to driveways or being ‘visible from the street’.